-Note: As of June 1, 2018, you are required to email your child’s completed CRBA and/or passport application forms to us at ACSPhnomPenh@state.gov.
-We will review the applications and supporting documents and will schedule an appointment for you to come in and submit your applications.
-Parent(s) and the child must be present on the appointment date.
+For all CRBA appointments, you are required to email your child’s completed CRBA and/or passport application forms to us at ACSPhnomPenh@state.gov.
+We will review and inform you of the appointment date.

 Assisted Reproductive Technology (ART) that Uses Surrogacy in Cambodia